 You will need to ensure that you allocate a sufficient budget to cover

-the cost of public liability insurance, signage, medical provision etc.
+the cost of public liability insurance with a minimum level of £10 million, signage, medical provision etc.

 You will also need to supply an event management plan (including traffic management plan) and risk assessment.

 Applications must be submitted more than eight weeks in advance of the event

 so that the Council can begin the process of consultation with the Safety Advisory Group.